Pharmacy Benefits Manager

-The state's prescription drug plans require a copay or coinsurance.
+The state's prescription drug plans require a copay.
 How much you pay depends on how the prescription is filled.

 |•||Members pay the lowest amount for a generic (tier one) drug.
 A generic medicine is FDA approved and dual to the brand name product in safety, effectiveness, quality and performance.|

 |•||Members pay a higher amount for a preferred brand (tier two) drug.
 Preferred brands are included on the drug list.|

 |•||Members pay the highest amount for a non-preferred brand (tier three) drug.
 These belong to the most expensive group of drugs.
 These drugs are not included on the drug list.|